Skip to main content

 Where to purchase GHK-Cu copper peptides

-When shopping for a GHK-Cu topical, like a cream or serum, you should make sure the peptide is pure enough to be safe for human use.
-If you’re ever unsure about a manufacturer’s peptide purity, reaching out to customer service could be a good idea; if they refuse to share this information or other important safety details, it could be a red flag.
+Topical GHK-Cu can be found in a multitude of over-the-counter cosmetic products, both brick-and-mortar and online.
+(In these products, it’s often listed as “Copper Tripeptide-1.”)
+When shopping for a GHK-Cu topical, make certain that the peptide is pure enough to be safe for human use.
+If you’re ever unsure about a manufacturer’s peptide purity, contact the brand’s customer support team.
+If they refuse to share this information, or other important safety details, it could be a red flag.
+Our guide detailing the best copper peptide serums is a great place to start.

 If you’re in search of oral or injectable GHK-Cu copper peptides, it’s important to make sure that the clinic you choose uses pharmaceutical-grade peptides, not research-grade ones.
 The latter is meant to be an experimental material and isn’t held to the same rigorous purity standards as pharmaceutical-grade.